Quick answer

 -

-Remove the battery: Always start by removing the battery from the charger and the tool to ensure safety.
+Remove the battery: Start by pulling the battery from the charger and the tool for safe handling.

 -

-Inspect the battery contacts: Clean the battery terminals with a dry cloth to remove any dirt or corrosion.
-This ensures a good electrical connection.
+Inspect the battery contacts: Wipe the terminals on both the pack and the charger with a dry cloth to remove dust or oxidation.
+Clean contacts are essential for a good connection.

 -